-When ‘Kiss Meets the Phantom of the Park’ Debuted on TV
+That Time ‘Kiss Meets the Phantom of the Park’ Took Over Your TV

 Looking for a great … well, good … okay, really cheesy science fiction rock ‘n’ roll movie to watch on Halloween?
 Well, you can always travel back in time with Kiss Meets the Phantom of the Park, which aired on Oct.
 28, 1978, as one of NBC’s Movies of the Week, and available on DVD.